pchemguy/Vba-Sync/README.md

 I've named the class module cQuerable, but you can name it whatever you want.
 If you don't name it as cQueryable, you have to create an instance of whatever you decide to name it in order to use it.
 All of my examples will assume a cQueryable class module name.

 As I noted in the code, **the class modules requires a reference to the Microsoft ActiveX Data Objects 6.1 library.** It will not work without a reference to that library or a similar one (I've only tested on the 6.1 library.)
+Since this library is required, this also means that it will **not work on the mac.**

 **NOTE:** cQueryable variables must be declared with **module-level scope** (please see the examples section if you aren't sure what I mean by this.)
 While synchronous queries may work with local scope, asynchronous queries will not.
 So in the normal module that you write your executable code, ensure that any cQueryable variables you create have module-level scope.